- Oil imports increase the carbon footprint

 Oil imports increase the carbon footprint

-The Canadian government states, Canada is the 4th Oil producer in the world.
+The Canadian government states, Canada is the 4th largest oil producer in the world.
+Even so, we import refined oil from other countries.
 Seriously this is like a Baker selling bread but not eating what he makes!
 Instead, he buys bread from across the street!
-Smart conscious consumers shop local.
+Smart conscious consumers shop locally.
 Neighborhood businesses rely on support from the community around them.
-Yet the federal government doesn’t rule by the same fundamentals.
+But the federal government doesn’t have the same policy.

 CO2 and trade

-This is another example of Canada so badly needing a circular economy.
-For now, we clearly can’t stop using oil since our very existence relies on it.
-The truth is we need enough money to shift our way of life.
-Canada has to invest in new technologies that will reduce the need for oil.
-It’s the only way Canada will slow down oil shipments from great distances.
-If we don’t Carbon Dioxide (CO2) will continually be released into the atmosphere.
-For the sake of reducing our reliance on foreign oil, it’s time.
+This is another example of Canada’s inability to be self-sufficient.
+It so badly needs to become a circular economy.
+Refining domestic oil can give Canadians the means to explore alternative forms of energy.
+Canada should invest in new technologies that reduce the need for oil.
+In the hope that it will slow oil shipments from great distances.
+For fear that if we don’t Carbon Dioxide (CO2) will continually be released into the atmosphere.
+In order to reduce our reliance on foreign oil, it’s time.
 Time to spend money on the aging and outdated infrastructure.
 Time to invest in new energy technologies.

 We’ve had the ability to travel long distances with our goods for ages!
 Long-range trade has been a part of life since the third Millenium!
-(2001- 3000) The lifestyle of sourcing materials from great distances is in our genes!
+(2001- 3000) For the purpose of the lifestyle sourcing materials from great distances is in our DNA!
 Establishing trade colonies has led the way to how we do business today.
 It would be asking a lot from humanity to change our trading ways!
 A lot!
-But, welcome to 2019!
+But, welcome to 2020!
 When the world is getting warmer and it’s projected that unsustainable living conditions are imminent.
-Oil has an incredible journey to get through to us.
+In view of the current trade routes, oil has such an incredible journey to get to us.

 What can we do to lower our carbon footprint now?